yarikTri/redis-sync-server/README.md

-# Automerge Repo Sync Server
+# Redis Implementation of Automerge CRDT

-Archipelago simple automerge-repo synchronization server.
+Archipelago automerge-repo synchronization server.
 It pairs with the websocket client protocol.

-## Running the sync server
+## Running

 `yarn run start`

-The server is configured with environment variables.
-There are these options:

-# redis-sync-server